-Implementation of refugee law is primarily up to States, although UNHCR has a task of supervising the application of the 1951 Convention and States are required to cooperate with UNHCR under article 35.
+Implementation of refugee law is primarily up to States, although United Nations High Commissioner for Refugees (UNHCR) has a task of supervising the application of the 1951 Convention and States are required to cooperate with UNHCR under article 35.

 The 1951 Convention and its 1967 Protocol are applicable to all persons who are refugees as defined in the instruments.
-"All persons" clearly includes children and adolescents.
-Age is taken for granted with respect to the non-discriminatory application of the Articles in the Convention, and as the Convention defines a refugee regardless of age, no special provisions for the status of refugee children exist.
+'All persons' clearly includes children and adolescents.

+Age is taken for granted with respect to the nondiscriminatory application of the Articles in the Convention, and as the Convention defines a refugee regardless of age, no special provisions for the status of refugee children exist.

 Children thus have a right to seek asylum and obtain protection under the refugee instruments, based on their own claims.
-In addition, when accompanied by one or both of their parents or guardians, they may be accorded derivative refugee status as dependants, and thus benefit from the needed protection.
+In addition, when accompanied by one or both of their parents or guardians, they may be accorded derivative refugee status as dependants and thus benefit from the needed protection.
 Although derivative status is not required under any article of the refugee treaties, States nevertheless grant status in order to promote family unity.

-As a result of having been granted the status of refugee, refugee children benefit from the rights afforded to all refugees as outlined in refugee law, and national laws.
+As a result of having been granted the status of refugee, refugee children benefit from the rights afforded to all refugees as outlined in refugee law and national laws.

 These rights include, for example:

-- The right not to be returned to territories where the life or freedom of the child would be threatened on account of his/her race, religion, nationality, membership in a particular social group or political opinion - The right to the same treatment as accorded to nationals with respect to elementary education
+- The right not to be returned to territories where the life or freedom of the child would be threatened on account of his/her race, religion, nationality, membership in a particular social group or political opinion - The right to the same treatment as accorded to nationals with respect to elementary education.

-UNHCR issued a Policy on Refugee Children in 1993, and Refugee Children: Guidelines on Protection and Care in 1994.
-UNHCR's Executive Committee has also adopted a number of conclusions on refugee children and adolescents in 1987 (Conclusion Number 47), in 1989 (Conclusion Number 59) and in 1997 (Conclusion Number 84), recommending policies and measures to be adopted by States to enhance the protection of refugee children.
+UNHCR issued a Policy on refugee children in 1993, and Refugee children: guidelines on protection and care in 1994.
+UNHCR's Executive Committee has also adopted a number of Conclusions on refugee children and adolescents in 1987, (Conclusion Number 47), in 1989, (Conclusion Number 59) and in 1997, (Conclusion Number 84), recommending policies and measures to be adopted by States to enhance the protection of refugee children.